-Some people can’t do this because they can’t access the option but for those who can, just check that you have actually enabled cellular data.
-TO do this:
+Some people can’t do this because they can’t access the option, but for those who can, just check that you have actually enabled cellular data.
+To do this, follow the instructions below.

 - Open Settings